jflamy/owlcms4/docs/LocalWindowsSetup.md

 ## Initial Startup

+> The following instructions assume that you are connected to a network.
+If you are running a competition with several laptops, plug in your router, and *connect your laptop to the router prior to starting OWLCMS*.
+In that way OWLCMS will be able to tell you what network address it is getting from the router.
+If you forget, simply stop OWLCMS and restart it.

 When OWLCMS4 is started on a laptop, two windows are visible:  a command-line window, and an internet browser

 ![040_starting](img\LocalInstall\040_starting.png)